guereslib/Reproducible-Research-Things/Step5Version.md

 ---
 ### Beginner

-Copy your raw data to a cloud storage solution for safe keeping.
+Copy your raw data to a cloud storage solution such as Research Vault for safe keeping.
 ---
 ### Intermediate